 Junior Police Academy

-The Junior Police Academy is held during the summer months and is open to children ages 12 to 15 that live or attend school within Buffalo Grove.
+The Junior Police Academy is held during June and is open to children ages 12 to 15 that live or attend school within Buffalo Grove.
 This program is held at the police department for five consecutive sessions during morning hours over a one-week period.
 Young people that have an interest in law enforcement will have an opportunity to experience the different tasks associated with police work.
 Fill out the Junior Police Academy Registration Form to enroll.

 Police Department Tours

 Business and Home Security Surveys are available through the Crime Prevention Unit.
-Upon request a Crime Prevention Specialist will come out to your home or business and conduct a walk through with the business or home owner noting any security or personal safety issues.
+Upon request, a Crime Prevention Specialist will come out to your home or business and conduct a walk through with the business or home owner noting any security or personal safety issues.

 Premise Alert Notification Program